Sicklethorn Asparagus (Asparagus falcatus) Care Indoors; Water, Light, Soil, Propagation

 Where to Buy

-If you would like to add Asparagus ferns to your collection.
-Check them out on Etsy (Link to Etsy).
+If you would like to add Asparagus ferns to your collection, you may obtain them from from Etsy (Link to Etsy).

 Asparagus falcatus, Sicklethorn Asparagus, Sicklethorn Fern